 After lunch and a short presentation on basic hip and knee biomechanics, the attendees watched the video Child's Play manual handling training video (below left).

 Looking at the principles of ‘BackSafe’ manual handling technique and understanding basic spinal and knee biomechanics the attendees were able to decide whether children’s natural lifting and lowering technique was indeed the best possible technique for the musculoskeletal system.

 Free Booking!
-For a free attendee booking on our Public Manual Handling Instructor (Train the Trainer) Assessor Course accredited with The CPD Certification Service email us with the errors of lifting technique demonstrated by the child in the Child's Play video.
+For a free attendee booking on our Public Manual Handling Instructor (Train the Trainer) Assessor Course call us on 0845 299 3513 with the errors of lifting technique demonstrated by the child in the Child's Play video.
 Free bookings will only be awarded if all the errors are supplied by email.
-Terms & Conditions of this free booking are listed on our Free Booking Page.

 The rest of the afternoon on Day 1 was spent on manual handling practical techniques on the factory floor.
 Initially, our Manual Handling Expert Alan Reed got the attendees to perform forward bending, backward bending, side bending and twisting so that they could feel areas under strain and loading and link them to commonly performed natural, hazardous manual handling techniques and practices.
 The group then performed semi and full squat movements to warm up for the squat lifting technique practical.
 A wide variety of commonly handled loads on the factory floor were used to practice semi-squat, full-squat and lunge lifting and lowering techniques.
 Please view our Manual Handling Techniques Explained page for our best practice Lifting & Lowering Explainer Videos.